November 15, 2017 – Updated February 7, 2019

 The Sacklers made sure that their name was not associated with OxyContin or with Purdue Pharma.
 But they made sure to promote themselves by attaching and weaving the Sackler name into the most highly recognized institutions evoking immediate respect and awe: the Sackler Gallery in Washington; the Sackler Museum at Harvard; the Sackler Center for Arts Education at the Guggenheim; the Sackler Wing at the Louvre; and Sackler institutes at Yale, Cornell, Columbia, Tufts, McGill, Edinburgh, Glasgow, Sussex, King’s College London, hospitals and more; endowed professorships and medical research.
 The Sackler family rarely comments on the source of their money and Purdue’s web site hardly mentions the Sackler name and omits family members who are on the Board of Directors.

 Dr Arthur Sackler bought an advertising agency and wrote ads for medications.
-He realized that doctors were unimpeachable in the eyes of the public so he paid them well to endorse his products and to cite studies paid for by pharmaceutical companies.
-He got rich initially by writing ads and marketing Valium for Roche encouraging physicians to prescribe it to patients with no psychiatric symptoms – more than a hundred million dollars in sales and patients became addicted.
+He realized that doctors were unimpeachable in the eyes of the public and “easy prey” whose behavior could be easily swayed by his marketing.
+So he paid them well to endorse his products and to cite studies paid for by pharmaceutical companies.
+He got rich initially by writing ads and marketing Valium for Roche encouraging physicians to prescribe it to patients with no psychiatric symptoms – more than $100 million in sales and patients became addicted.

 U.S. Senator Kefauver investigated the pharmaceutical industry in the 1960s and his staff noted, “The Sackler empire is a completely integrated operation in that it can devise a new drug in its drug development enterprise, have the drug clinically tested and secure favorable reports on the drug from the various hospitals with which they have connections, conceive the advertising approach and prepare the actual advertising copy with which to promote the drug, have the clinical articles as well as advertising copy published in their own medical journals, [and] prepare and plant articles in newspapers and magazines.”